-You know the feeling: the butterflies in your stomach before a big day at work or an online date.
-We are all familiar with the phrase “gut feeling,” and it’s a lot more accurate than you might realize!
+You know the feeling: the butterflies in your stomach before a big day at work or that feeling of dread before a difficult conversation.
+You may be familiar with the phrase “gut feeling,” and it’s a lot more accurate than you might realize!
 Digestive issues can be stressful and evidence shows that poor digestion can influence your mood in more ways than one.
+Read on to learn how fiber can help boost your mood.

 Stress and Gut Health